God in Three Persons (album)

-God in Three Persons is a rock opera and concept album by American art rock group the Residents, released in 1988.
+God in Three Persons is the fourteenth studio album by American art rock group the Residents, released in 1988.
 It is about a man—arbitrarily named 'Mr. X'—who befriends two conjoined twins.
 The songs are all sung in a rhythmic spoken word fashion, similar to talking blues.
 The entire lyrical content of the album is written in trochaic octameter, a rare poetic meter most famously used in Edgar Allan Poe's poem "The Raven".
 A central motif of the album is the organ riff from "Double Shot (Of My Baby's Love)" by 1960s frat rock band the Swingin' Medallions.
 A companion soundtrack album, featuring most of the instrumental backing tracks, was also released.

 God in Three Persons received a 5-star rating from AllMusic.